FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSUpdate.md

 cover: https://raw.githubusercontent.com/FabioChiodini/blog.kiodo.it/master/images/Update.jpg

 ---
-Time to update Pivotal Container Service (PKS)!!
+Time to update Pivotal Container Service® (PKS)!!

 In this blog post I'll provide you with **some notes on the upgrade process** and **why I performed the upgrade**.